-Follow the safety guidelines listed in the Safety instructions.
+- 1. Follow the safety guidelines listed in the Safety instructions. - 2.
+Follow the procedure listed in the Before working inside your system.

 - 1. Align the drive backplane cover with the guide slots on the system. - 2.
 Slide the drive backplane cover toward the front of the system until the drive backplane cover fits into place.